Header image

 Archives as Dwelling Place: Navigating welcome from the state archive

 The archive is a dwelling place not only for the historical record, but also for people.
 Nonetheless, ideas of welcome and hospitality are not often associated with the archive despite engagement and inclusion often being at the heart of organisational strategy.
 To complicate things further, records and archives can be key sites of trauma.
+Leading practitioners Nicola Laurent and Kirsten Wright, have outlined five broad principles to trauma-informed approaches in the archive:- safety, trustworthiness, choice, collaboration, and empowerment.
+Michelle Caswell has also worked on the potential of the community archive for liberatory memory work, healing and justice.
+Nevertheless, centring people and attending to their experiences, can be challenging.
 For those who belong to groups that have been historically marginalised or have lived experience of diaspora or trauma at the hands of the state, the experience of engaging with archives, and specifically government records, is challenging.
-Leading practitioners Nicola Laurent and Kirsten Wright, have outlined five broad principles to trauma-informed approaches in the archive:- safety, trustworthiness, choice, collaboration, and empowerment.
-By centring people and attending to their experiences, this approach leans into the potential of the archive for liberatory memory work, healing and justice, whilst acknowledging the intersections that can make this work challenging, In this paper, Dr Chloe Lee, explores welcome and hospitality as a response to trauma-informed approaches to the archive.
-Using findings from workshops at The National Archives, co-delivered with Bethany Thompson, and documented by illustrator, Angela Vives, the session will discuss the affective possibilities of the archive, and how storytelling forms part of the methodology of welcome and hospitality.
+In this paper, Chloe Lee, explores ideas of dwelling as a response to trauma-informed approaches to the archive, discussing key moments of reflection that offered insights into the limit of welcome, through workshops co-delivered with Bethany Thompson, and documentation by illustrator, Angela Vives.
+The session will engage with what it might mean to work slowly and urgently, attending to the embodied and emotional possibilities of archive collections now.

 Biography